Remember #Microsoft #Comic #Chat? Here's How You Can Still Use It

 — Her Majesty’s Witch (@evilgaywitch) November 4, 2016

-The Microsoft chat was a true revolution in the Internet world, as it allowed people around the world to connect and express their feelings, emotions, and thoughts in a chat room.
+The Microsoft chat was a true revolution in the internet world, as it allowed people around the world to connect and express their feelings, emotions, and thoughts in a chat room.

 But Comic Chat room wasn’t just any text-based chat room.
 Microsoft Comic Chat was a fun and engaging way of socializing with other people around the world.

 While most virtual worlds and online-based videogames let you move your avatar around in a virtual world, Comic Chat was much simpler than that.
 Microsoft’s Comic Chat was auto-generated by text written by real people, who would choose a cartoon character and express their feelings via the chat.

 Looks like Microsoft Comic Chat is back.https://t.co/UaoRcIL6so pic.twitter.com/nxCAXTTopL

-— Scott Doxey ???? (@neogeek) November 2, 2016
+— Scott Doxey???? (@neogeek) November 2, 2016

-Comic Chat, which offered the 80s and 90s kids the chance to see what the first social Internet really looked like, allowed its users to choose cartoon characters as avatars, who’d represent them in the chat room.
+Comic Chat, which offered the 80s and 90s kids the chance to see what the first social internet really looked like, allowed its users to choose cartoon characters as avatars, who’d represent them in the chat room.

-When Microsoft released the Comic Chat Character Editor, it was another revolution in the Internet world that brought humanity closer to discovering Instagram emojis and Instagram in itself.
+When Microsoft released the Comic Chat Character Editor, it was another revolution in the internet world that brought humanity closer to discovering Instagram emojis and Instagram in itself.

 With Comic Chat Character Editor, Microsoft chat users could now create customized avatars.
 But with great innovation and endless possibilities for Comic Chatters came trolls with their offensive avatars.

-While that certainly added more work for Comic Chat room moderators, the social Internet world was introduced to trolls and was finding ways of dealing with R-rated and illegal content.
+While that certainly added more work for Comic Chat room moderators, the social internet world was introduced to trolls and was finding ways of dealing with R-rated and illegal content.

-Internet users who were lucky enough to use Comic Chat in the 90s cannot help but wonder how trolls would spread their R-rated and illegal content on Facebook Spaces VR, the tool that would allow Facebook users to socialize via the Internet without the need to leave their house, according to Fast Company.
+Internet users who were lucky enough to use Comic Chat in the 90s cannot help but wonder how trolls would spread their R-rated and illegal content on Facebook Spaces VR, the tool that would allow Facebook users to socialize via the internet without the need to leave their house, according to Fast Company.

-For all those who are wondering – Microsoft Comic Chat can still be downloaded and used in 2017.
+For all those who are wondering, Microsoft Comic Chat can still be downloaded and used in 2017.
 Yes, even on Macs.

 @CaseyNewton they’re bringing back Microsoft Comic Chat for a Millennial audience pic.twitter.com/tayY1RMLGW